Peter Pekins, Professor - Department of Natural Resources & the Environment

 3) reconnecting with close Norwegian colleagues who have supported a previous sabbatical as well as a number of IROP students from the Hamel Center.

-Professor Pekins (second from right) stands next to a 350+ year old oak with Professor Per Wegee of Norway, Professor Gerald Redmond from New Brunswick, and moose researcher Roy Rea from British Columbia
+Professor Pekins (second from right) stands next to a 350+ year old oak with Professor Per Wegee from Norway, Professor Gerald Redmond from New Brunswick, and moose researcher Roy Rea from British Columbia

 The Bialowieza National Park and Forest is a UNESCO World Heritage Site and is one of the largest remaining primeval forests in Europe.
 We were extremely fortunate to view sections of the Forest closed to tourists.
 Our walk was shorter than expected given the great pride and exuberance of our guides in answering our questions —to view a forest of such magnificent oaks, ashes, spruce, and lime (linden) trees with international colleagues was indeed special.
 However, beyond this immensity all was not perfect: Rooting by wild boar and heavy browsing by bison, red deer, and roe deer were taking their toll on forest regeneration; a similar story with elk and deer plays out in many of our National Parks.
 Preserved wooden crosses appearing sporadically in the forest were somber reminders of the horrific persecution of Polish Jews in WWII, when 20% of the Polish population was lost.
 I asked a young guide how this could be forgiven; looking away, he replied that one must not and could not forget, but it is a new generation and it is important that all Europeans pull together to ensure that such atrocities are never repeated.
 Having married into a Jewish family originally from Eastern Europe, I knew it wasn’t as easy as it sounded.

-European bison in a zoo within the Bialowieza National Park
+European bison in a zoo inside Bialowieza National Park

 Appreciating the history of countries is critical to understanding the cultural significance of special resources.
 Bison and the primeval Bialowieza National Forest were clearly incredible sources of national pride in Poland, and the local community was rapidly developing into a destination of ecotourism under the recent democracy.
 Bison were the calling card of all types of local businesses and the symbol of foods and beverages; it was not unlike the ecotourism role of moose in northern New England.
 As with moose, certain management issues are inevitable and Poland is seeking balance between habitat damage in the Park, the number of bison, and winter feeding in the context of ecosystem integrity and biodiversity.
 Our hosts graciously provided me a wonderful documentary of this story - “Land of the Bison”- and I will provide a lecture about European bison in my general education class (NR 433 – Wildlife Ecology) this fall.
 The significance of bison and moose in this unique area of Poland in the midst of rapid development and economic growth was thought-provoking: Will their cultural importance help balance economic growth and conservation?